 If you’re ambitious, do it with parents in 5th through 8th grade.
 If you’re really ambitious, give the survey to those in 3rd grade and up.

 Why not grades K through 2?
 Those parents are still excited about the school, and the learning their children are experiencing.
 If you’re the leader of a Catholic school, children are educated about receiving the Sacraments of Reconciliation and Eucharist in 2nd grade.
-It’s after that point in time that parental enthusiasm starts to wane, and parents become further and further burdened by increasing tuition, especially if there’s a another child (or a third) coming a couple of years after the first.
+It’s after that point in time that parental enthusiasm starts to wane, the activities of the local public school begin to beckon, and parents become further and further burdened by increasing tuition, especially if there’s a another child (or a third) coming a couple of years after the first.

 Next week, a look at financial aid and your school’s tuition model.